toastcorners/skinfo-client/README.md

 skinfo

 *This repo contains the front end for skinfo.
-The front end to this repo can be found here: https://github.com/toastcorners/skinfo-api
+The back end to this repo can be found here: https://github.com/toastcorners/skinfo-api

 skinfo is a simple web app for learning about popular skin care products and exploring the studies that support each claim.
 This project is a work in progress and consistently being added onto.
 Most of the product descriptions came from https://www.dermstore.com/.
 The database for this has been seeded.
 The front end uses javascript, react, styled-components, and css.